spinriko/calendar/docs/AZURE_PIPELINES.md

 2. **Test Stage**
    - Run all C# unit and integration tests using `dotnet test` with code coverage enabled.
-   - Execute JavaScript QUnit tests (using a headless browser or Node.js runner).
+   - Execute JavaScript Jest tests (using Node.js runner).
    - Collect and publish HTML test and coverage reports as pipeline artifacts for review.

 3. **Publish Stage**